 CAMPUS LIFE

-For S/S 21 Italian trouser brand Berwich takes inspiration from the atmosphere of universities and colleges and the sense of pride and belonging students experience there.
+For S/S 21, Italian trouser brand Berwich takes inspiration from the atmosphere of universities and colleges and the sense of pride and belonging students experience there.
 The color schemes feature ‘Accademia’, a combination of blue navy and ‘racing green’, and ‘Circolocanottieri’ where nautical blue meets white and red, evoking rowing teams.
 New trouser fits include ‘Contemporary’, a slim silhouette uncharacteristic of the brand, and ‘Retro’, with a belt and a comfortable and elegant crotch.
 Frescolana, a fresh and light wool woven with resistant but thin threads, is a key material.

 www.berwich.com

-LEMON JELLY
+LEMON JELLY [GRAPHICS - GREEN CROWN HERE PLEASE!]

 SUSTAINABILITY AWARD

 Lemon Jelly, the Portuguese brand of fun, lemon-scented footwear, has received Drapers Sustainability Award in the category ‘Best Carbon Footprint Initiative’.
-The company produces its PETAapproved vegan shoes locally in Portugal with 100% renewable
+The company produces its PETA-approved vegan shoes locally in Portugal with 100% renewable

 electrical energy.
 The S/S 21 collection introduces a new line of sandals, ‘Inez’, produced completely from recycled materials – mainly from production waste.
 Other materials in the collection include Sugarform, a biobased substance made from 55% sugarcane, a